France becoming ever more attractive to foreign investors

 The way France is viewed by foreign investors has improved noticeably in recent years.
 Business France’s Annual Report, published in March, recorded 1,117 new job-creating investment decisions in 2016 – up 16% from the previous year – that created or maintained 30,108 jobs.

-And to read more about the A.T.
+To read more about the A.T.
 Kearney Foreign Direct Investment Confidence Index, click here

 For more information please contact: